gth/pi5dashcam/README.md

 * ⧖ <a href="https://www.amazon.com.au/dp/B0DTTH8ZTY">X1206-C1 Geekworm case</a> (that supports the Pi5 + X1206 card together)
   * Note that these cases are card specific - e.g. X1202 card will not fit in a X1206-C1 case / X1206 card will not fit in a X1202-C1 case

-# ☑ Early Test Phase
+# ☑ Hardware Assembly + Operating System setup

 * ☑ <a href="https://www.raspberrypi.com/software/">Pi Imager</a> updated and image burned to test SD card - <a href="https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2025-11-24/2025-11-24-raspios-trixie-arm64.img.xz">Pi OS, Debian 13.2 (64 bit, trixie)</a>
 * ☑ Pi Imager Customisation options - hostname, (no networking yet), user + password,